 It has been illustrated by numerous researches that professionally developed and implemented pre-employment tests can analyze the productivity of a candidate on a wide range of job profiles.
 These tests are the perfect and accurate way to determine the performance of candidates because the test shows the objectivity extent.
 The performance, knowledge, and skills altogether can be tested through the well-structured pre-employment tests.

 Taking an apparel brand case study that has improved the productivity of their employees by measuring the hourly sales volume.
-They asked their entire team to perform the Criteria Basic Skills Test that analyzes the basic maths, communication skills and speaking talent of employees.
+They asked their entire team to perform the Criteria Basic Skills Test that analyzes the basic maths, communication skills, and speaking talent of employees.
 By evaluating the average sales per hour and test scores, the company is able to determine the hourly productivity of every employee.
-Additionally, the test outcome has thrown light on the various aspects such as retention rate, customer satisfaction level, training expenses, individual productivity and so on.
+Additionally, the test outcome has thrown light on the various aspects such as retention rate, customer satisfaction level, training expenses, individual productivity, and so on.

 #2 Swift Hiring Process

 The process of organizing interviews and evaluating candidates takes up lots of time.
 On top, 75% of experienced candidates decline the job offers from startups.
-Thus, to reduce the time wastage, business organizations are automating the early stages of the recruitment process.
-Pre-employment testing here eliminates the incompetent and under-qualified candidates from the hiring process and reduce the time of the hiring process.
+Thus, to reduce time wastage, business organizations are automating the early stages of the recruitment process.
+Pre-employment testing here eliminates the incompetent and under-qualified candidates from the hiring process and reduces the time of the hiring process.

 #3 Increase Employee Retention Rate

 The significant benefit that is driven by pre-employment testing is the improved employee retention rate.
 The test can show figures on the job expectations and the work environment altogether – that means new hires will be prepared for the work.
-Further, it means that both the startup and candidates can make accurate decisions based on what’s suite best to their needs.
+Further, it means that both the startup and candidates can make accurate decisions based on what’s suited best to their needs.

-If the prospect candidates can determine that they will be a good fit for the organization, then they will proceed further for the job.
+If the prospective candidates can determine that they will be a good fit for the organization, then they will proceed further for the job.
 On the other hand, a pre-employment test will verify for the company whether the candidate can handle the workflow or not.
 With a pre-employment test, the employee’s retention rate can be impacted in two manners –

 - It will reduce the voluntary turnover by ensuring that candidates know about the real job profile.